Best Exercises for Women over 60 & and The Workouts To Avoid

 One of the most common questions we get from someone beginning an exercise routine is “What are the best exercises for me?”

 While there are tons of resources on the best exercises for losing weight or the best exercises for specific conditions, women in their 60s are in a unique time in their life.
 Not considered a young adult, but just barely considered a senior.
+Not to mention being post-menopausal and all the bodily changes that come with it.
 This requires specific guidance.

 In this article, we’ll cover it all.